CAN Bus Sniffer - Reverse Engineer Vehicle Data [SavvyCAN/Wireshark]

 Learn how Thomas Cobb successfully used the CL2000 to reverse engineer CAN bus data from his Ducati Diavel 2015 using both USB streaming and data logging.
 Thomas also primarily used SavvyCAN in his work.

-"The CL2000 is compact, feature rich, highly configurable - and it just works great!"learn more 30+ case studies
+"The CL2000 is compact, feature rich, highly configurable - and it just works great!"full case study 30+ case studies

 Example: Reverse engineering via SavvyCAN

 SavvyCAN is now our recommended default tool for CAN bus reverse engineering with the CLX000.
 Below we outline how the various reverse engineering steps can be supported via SavvyCAN.